 Whatever you are beating yourself up about, chances are that you are being way too hard on yourself.
 Be realistic with your caregiving agenda.
 Trying to do more than you can handle is not good for you or the person you are providing care for.

 On the other hand, trying to provide guilt-free caregiving may also not be realistic.
 Guilt is an intrinsic emotion that is natural for survival.
 It’s all about finding the right balance.

 One secret to leading a satisfying and fulfilling life is balance.
 Finding a way to balance responsibilities, interests, and ambitions is the key to contentment for many people.
 It is also crucial to be able to balance emotions.
 Guilt can be balanced when you are aware of why it is happening, so appropriate actions can be taken to neutralize it.

-I’m sure you are familiar with the term “many hands make light work”.
+I’m sure you are familiar with the term “many hands make light work.”
 A team of caregivers will be more effective in providing useful care than just one person would be.
-Other family members can be a source of additional help and relief of your own responsibilities.
+Other family members can be a source of additional help and relief from your own responsibilities.

 Guilt can be a powerful motivator, but maybe not the best of reasons to provide care for a loved one.
 Think about what motivates you to provide care and support for a loved one.
 Does caregiving bring you satisfaction?
 Do you feel like you are making a difference?

 Focusing on positive reasons for caregiving instead of the negative can help offer a new perspective.
 During the time you are not providing care, it is helpful to focus on all the good things you are doing for your loved one instead of guilt and worry.